rscarson/lavendeux-parser2/language-docs.md

 - `&` bitwise and
 - `>>` right-shift
 - `<<` left-shift

+Note: Negative shifts will shift in the opposite direction, and will wrap to 64bits using `rhs % 64`

 Here is an example that uses these concepts for bit-level flags:
 ```lavendeux